renpy/renpy/sphinx/source/testcases.rst

 The ``pattern`` property (or in the case of the string expression, the string itself) takes a string which resolves to a target found on the screen, based on the shorted match in the alt text of focusable screen elements.
 The search is case-insensitive.

+.. does it take focus_mask into account ?

 ..
     If no pattern is given, the virtual test mouse is positioned to the last previous location where